 - Hue refers to the perceived difference between one colour and another and is usually described by using names such as red, yellow, green or blue.

 - Hue can be measured as a location on an HSB colour wheel and expressed as a degree between 0 and 360.

 - Saturation is measured between a fully saturated colour (100%) and an unsaturated colour that appears dull and washed out until all colour disappears leaving only a monochromatic grey tone (0%).

 - On many HSB colour wheels, saturation decreases from the edge to the centre.

 - Brightness refers to the perceived difference between a colour observed in ideal sunlit conditions compared with conditions where the vitality of the hue is lost because the lighting is poor.

 - As the brightness of a fully saturated hue decreases, it appears progressively darker and achromatic.

 In the implementation of the HSB colour model used in Adobe Illustrator CC:

 - To switch from the default RGB setting to HSB, click on the hamburger menu (icon with three horizontal lines) in the top right of the panel.

 - Hue, saturation, and brightness can all be adjusted using the sliders or by clicking anywhere on the HSB Spectrum.

 - To enter an HSB colour using hexadecimal notation use the hamburger menu to go back to the RGB colour model and enter the code in the window provided.

 - HSB notation typically appears as follows:

 - H = 00, S = 100%, B = 100% produce a fully saturated primary red hue with maximum brightness.

-- H = 00, S = 100%, B = 50% produces a fully saturated primary red hue that has lost some of its brightness so appears much darker in colour.
+- H = 00, S = 100%, B = 50% produce a fully saturated primary red hue that has lost some of its brightness so appears much darker in colour.